The Columbine family history.

 “COLUMBINE – WELLS – Golden Wedding.
 On February 20th 1849, at St. Peter’s Church, Mansfield, Notts., John Columbine to Elizabeth Wells, both of Mansfield, now residing at Albert-street, Ilkeston”.

-John died at his Albert Street home on March 3rd, 1906, aged 82.
+John died at his same Albert Street home on March 3rd, 1906, aged 82.
 His death was registered by son Martin, then living at Dale Street.

 He was buried in Nottingham General Cemetery on March 6th 1906, in grave 15749A.

-Elizabeth Columbine died at the family home on May 13th 1914, aged 91.
+Elizabeth Columbine died at the same family home on May 13th 1914, aged 91.
 She was buried with John in the same General Cemetery grave.

 (The first burial in this plot was that of their grand-daughter Winifred Adeline Wells in 1890 … see below)